 Chives can be substituted for the green onion.

-How to Make Mashed Red Skinned Potatoes:
+How to Make Mashed Potatoes with Red Skin:

-Bring a large pot of water to a boil.
+Step 1: Bring a large pot of water to a boil.
 Cut each potato into quarters and add into the boiling water.

-Cook until tender, approximately 15 to 20 minutes.
+Step 2: Cook until tender, approximately 15 to 20 minutes.
 The skin will start to separate from the potato once it gets nice and tender.
 Pour the potatoes into a colander to remove the water.

-Into a small skillet on medium low heat, melt the butter.
+Step 3: Make the garlic butter: Into a small skillet on medium low heat, melt the butter.
 Add in the garlic and toast for 60 to 90 seconds until fragrant.
 Remove skillet from burner to avoid the garlic butter from overcooking.

-Into a large bowl or stand mixer bowl, add in the drained potatoes, garlic butter, sour cream, half of the milk, salt and pepper, and 2 tablespoons of green onion.
+Step 4: Into a large bowl or stand mixer bowl, add in the drained potatoes, garlic butter, sour cream, half of the milk, salt and pepper, and 2 tablespoons of green onion.

-Turn stand mixer onto low with beater attachment to combine ingredients or use a masher to mash the ingredients.
+Step 5: Turn stand mixer onto low with beater attachment to combine ingredients or use a masher to mash the ingredients.
 If you want more liquid, slowly pour in the remaining milk (If you're happy with the texture, you don't have to add it).
 Mash until you get the desired consistency.
 I prefer a few lumps in my mashed potatoes.

-Top with the remaining green onions and serve!
+Step 6: Top with the remaining green onions and serve!
 You can also add butter and/or grated parmesan or pecorino cheese.
 Enjoy these delicious mashed potatoes.

 Expert Tips:

-Add the milk slowly in phases to get the desired consistency.
+- Add the milk slowly in phases to get the desired consistency.
 I use all of the milk, but if you had more water in your potatoes, etc., you may want less milk.
 This gives you options, rather than pouring it all it at once and having them runnier than you would like.

 Recipe FAQs: